-1956 A new CBS series, "Playhouse 90," begins tonight.
-Many would call it the pinnacle of live drama on television.
-Throughout its run the series will give voice to such writers as Tad Mosel, Rod Serling and Paddy Chayefsky, and showcase versions of such plays as The Miracle Worker and The Days of Wine and Roses.
+1956 A new CBS series, Playhouse 90, premieres.
+Many call it the pinnacle of live drama on television.
+Throughout its run the series gives voice to such writers as Tad Mosel, Rod Serling, and Paddy Chayefsky, and showcases versions of such plays as The Miracle Worker and The Time of Your Life.

 1981 The Royal Shakespeare Company's landmark adaptation of Charles Dickens' The Life and Adventures of Nicholas Nickleby opens at the Plymouth Theatre.
 The production is historic in two ways: It's presented in two parts over two evenings—the first such show to win the Tony Award as Best Play.
 It's also the first to charge $100 a ticket to see the entire epic.
 Trevor Nunn and John Caird direct the production, which stars Roger Rees.

 1990 Bill Cain's Stand-Up Tragedy opens on Broadway at the Criterion Center Stage Right.
-The story of a dedicated teacher who tries to save a gifted Hispanic student from the trappings of urban poverty and prejudice plays 13 performances and closes Oct.
-16.
+The story of a dedicated teacher who tries to save a gifted Hispanic student from the trappings of urban poverty and prejudice plays 13 performances and closes October 16.

 2011 The Berliner Ensemble, the German theatre company founded by Bertolt Brecht and Helene Weigel in 1949, makes its New York debut with Brecht and Kurt Weill's The Threepenny Opera at the Brooklyn Academy of Music.
 Robert Wilson directs the five performance run.

 2012 Craig Wright's Grace, a four-person darkly comic drama set in Florida that examines the meaning of religion and life, opens on Broadway at the Cort Theatre.
-Directed by Dexter Bullard, the play stars Paul Rudd, Michael Shannon, Kate Arrington and Edward Asner.
+Directed by Dexter Bullard, the play stars Paul Rudd, Michael Shannon, Kate Arrington, and Edward Asner.